Some people confuse freedom with a lack of structure and rigor. Wonder is a perfect antidote to this thinking.

 2) Time: Our schedule is designed to create a predictable flow of each day, week, session and year.
 More importantly, it is designed so as not to waste a moment of a young person’s life.
 Time is treasured at Wonder.

 4) Curriculum and Freedom Levels: Every area of learning has a progression of incremental steps toward excellence.
-The online learning programs, Quests, Points Tracker, Badges, Freedom Levels and 360 Surveys have inherent structure so Wonders can gain tangible feedback for continual improvement in reading, writing, math, discussion skills, quest work, civilization, conflict resolution and leadership.
+The online learning programs, Quests, Journey Tracker, Badges, Freedom Levels and 360 Surveys have inherent structure so Wonders can gain tangible feedback for continual improvement in reading, writing, math, discussion skills, quest work, civilization, conflict resolution and leadership.

-From this underlying foundation, the Wonders add their own layers of structure for self-governance: the Contract and Rules of Just Conduct.
+From this underlying foundation, the Wonders add their own layers of structure for self-governance: the Studio Contract and Rules of Just Conduct.

 Building this structure is our primary and most challenging work, but once in place, our Wonders can work hard and truly be free – from distraction, wasted time and bureaucracy – in order to learn to learn, learn to do and learn to be.